 - While refrigerating dressing for an hour is not necessary, it does help develop the flavors

 - To make dairy-free use nut-based milk and yogurt and use a vegan parmesan-style cheese

 I do not recommend storing a dressed leftover salad as the acid in the dressing will continue to wilt your greens causing them to get soggy.

-While I love this homemade Caesar salad on its own, feel free to make it a complete meal by adding in the following: grilled chicken, grilled or sauteed shrimp, avocado, bacon.
+While I love this homemade Caesar salad on its own, feel free to make it a complete meal by adding in the following: grilled chicken, grilled or sauteed shrimp, avocado, OR bacon.

-While store-bought will save on time, homemade croutons are easy to make and taste so much better!
+While store-bought will save time, homemade croutons are easy to make and taste so much better!
 In short, take stale, day-old bread and cut or tear it into bite-sized chunks.
 Place in a large bowl and toss with oil olive and seasonings.
 Pour onto a prepared baking sheet and bake at 400ºF until lightly toasted and browned.

 More Salad Recipes To Try:

 - 1 tablespoon milk